 How to get a G1 License in Ontario

-As a new driver applying for your first car or motorcycle license you will begin the graduated licensing system with passing a written test of your knowledge of the rules of the road and traffic signs found in The Official Ministry of Transportation of Ontario Driver’s Handbook as well as a vision test.
+As a new driver applying for your first car or motorcycle license you will begin the graduated licensing system by passing a written test of your knowledge of the rules of the road and traffic signs found in The Official Ministry of Transportation of Ontario Driver’s Handbook as well as a vision test.
 Once you have successfully passed these tests you will enter Level 1 and receive a Class G1 driver’s license.

-Maintaining your G1 license by following all G1 driver’s license class restrictions such as zero blood alcohol level, a licensed accompanying driver in the front seat with you, ensuring all passengers have working seatbelts, not driving on restricted roadways and not driving between the hours of midnight and 5am, you will have your G1 for 12 months.
+Maintaining your G1 license by following all G1 driver’s license class restrictions such as zero blood alcohol level, a licensed accompanying driver in the front seat with you, ensuring all passengers have working seatbelts, not driving on restricted roadways, and not driving between the hours of midnight and 5 am, you will have your G1 for 12 months.
 The Ministry of Transportation does encourage all new drivers to take an approved driving course.
-With the course and the approved amount of driving experience you can complete the Level 1 requirements in 8 months.
+With the course and the approved amount of driving experience, you can complete the Level 1 requirements in 8 months.
 You must pass a road test to proceed to a G2 license.

 G2 License Restrictions in Ontario